open-contracting/data-registry/README.md

 #### Update translations

-Whenever a text in the interface is added or updated, you must extract strings to translate from these files into PO files by running:
+Whenever text in the interface is added or updated, you must extract the strings to translate from the code files into PO files by running:

 ```bash
 django-admin makemessages -l en_US
 ```

-Then, you need yo push the PO file to Transifex with:
+Then, push the PO files to Transifex with:

 ```bash
 tx push -s
 ```

-When the translations are ready, you need to pull them back from Transifex with:
+When ready, pull the translations from Transifex with:

 ```bash
 tx pull -a
 ```

-Finally, you need to compile the new translated strings, with:
+Then, compile the PO files to MO files with:

 ```bash
 python manage.py compilemessages